LIGHT Awards

 STEM Writing Project

-Reading/Writing, San Joaquin County, 2015, Elementary School, Funded Projects
+San Joaquin County, Reading/Writing, Elementary School, 2015, Funded Projects

 Five K-8 teachers will pursue STEM teacher professional development with a focus on experiential, project-based science education that will strengthen students’ writing proficiency.